-Students who have been on a leave of absence or who separated from the college may be eligible to return to Babson College after they have been readmitted.
+Students who have been on a leave of absence or who separated from the college may be eligible to return to Babson College in F-1/J-1 status after they have been readmitted.

-To inquire about your return to studies at Babson College, request a new Form I-20 or DS-2019 from Babson College, contact ISSS.
-You will be required to submit via email: email@example.com or fax: +1-781-239-5232 a Declaration/Certification of Finances (DEC) with any required supporting documentation and copy of your passport identification page(s).
+To inquire about the return to studies at Babson College and/or to request a new Form I-20 or DS-2019 from Babson College, please email ISSS@babson.edu.
+You will be required to provide evidence of funding and other documents to complete this request.

 SEVIS Fee and Visa

 If you have been outside the U.S. for more than five months, U.S. State Department regulations require that you apply for a new F-1/J-1 entry visa even if your current F-1/J-1 entry visa has not expired.
-Details can be found online at: http://travel.state.gov/visa/temp/types/types_2941.html
+Details can be found online at https://travel.state.gov/content/travel/en/us-visas/study.html.

 Entry at the U.S. Border

-The The SEVIS record of a student with a termination event is marked by a red flag which will result in additional scrutiny at the U.S. Port of Entry.
-The Customs and Border Protection Officer is likely to subject you to secondary inspection, where another officer will review your immigration documents and your eligibility to enter the US in F-1/J-1 status.
-The process can take up to several hours.
-Consider this extra delay when planning your travel into the U.S. Once you arrive to campus, inform OISSS that you were subject to secondary inspection and we will request that the red flag be removed from your record.
-OISSS can facilitate this request only after you have arrived to the U.S. If the red-flag removal is successful, you should not subject to secondary inspection again for this reason.
+The SEVIS record of a student with a termination event is marked by a red flag which could result in additional scrutiny at the U.S. Port of Entry.
+The Customs and Border Protection (CBP) Officer is likely to subject you to secondary inspection, where another officer will review your immigration documents and your eligibility to enter the U.S. in F-1/J-1 status.
+The process could take up to several hours.
+Consider this extra delay when planning your travel into the U.S. Once you arrive at campus, make sure to inform ISSS that you were subject to secondary inspection and we can try to request that the red flag be removed from your record.